ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.RequestConfig"></a>

 ### RequestConfig
-Represents a Configuration for the text to speech conversion.
+<p>Represents a Configuration for the text to speech conversion.</p>

 | Field | Type | Label | Description |